Tea Kettle Old Bourbon

 Tea-kettles are great picture whiskeys cherished by collectors.
 They are the predecessor to the Tea Cup Extra Old Bourbon bottles.
 You can see our museum example on an adjacent shelf.

-The Tea Kettle applied top bottles are typically found in amber hues with some of the rarer ones being a green-toned amber.
-You can see another museum example here.
+The Tea Kettle applied top bottles are typically found in amber and yellow-amber hues with some of the rarer ones having a green-tone.
+You can see a second museum example here.
 Tea Kettle Old Bourbon (amber with green tone)

-Our primary museum example is aqua and is considered unique as it is the only undamaged example known.
+Our primary museum example was blown in aquamarine glass and is considered unique as it is the only undamaged example known.
 A repaired example can be found in another well-known collection.
-John Thomas reported that for a long time, only pieces had been found in digs until a complete example was found in the 1870s in Virginia City, Nevada.
+John Thomas reported that for a long time, only pieces had been found in digs until a complete example was found in the 1970s in Virginia City, Nevada.

 In 1871, Shea, Bocqueraz & McKee was formed in San Francisco.
 They were Importers and Jobbers of Wines and Liquors and were the successors to Sullivan & Cashman and Shea & Hussey Co.
 The partners were John Shea, brothers Antoine and Leon Bocqueraz, and Robert McKee.